MP for Wokingham

 Liberal Democrat Spokesperson (Trade)

-Clive Jones is a Liberal Democrat MP for Wokingham, elected in July 2024.
-He currently serves as the Liberal Democrat Spokesperson for Trade and sits on the Commons Finance Committee, with involvement in the Rare Cancers Bill committee.
-He has previously served on committees related to product regulation and metrology and on the Bank Resolution Bill committee.
+Clive Jones is a Liberal Democrat MP for Wokingham, elected in 2024.
+He is the Liberal Democrat Spokesperson on Trade and sits on the Commons Finance Committee, with current committee work including the Rare Cancers Bill.
+His voting pattern places him on the centre-right of the Liberal Democrat spectrum.

-Declares five financial interests, including donations and other support for activities as an MP (two entries), gifts/benefits and hospitality from UK sources (one), miscellaneous interests (one), and shareholdings (one).
+He has six declared financial interests, including donations and other support for activities as an MP, gifts and hospitality from UK sources, shareholdings, and miscellaneous interests.

 Generated 21 February 2026